IQSS/dataverse-frontend/README.md

  - Dataverse JSF: [beta.dataverse.org][dv_app_beta_legacyjsf_url]

-### How existing Dataverse installations may be affected
+### How Existing Dataverse Installations May Be Affected

 - The existing Dataverse API will be added to and extended from the present backend architecture while the existing UI and current Dataverse functionalities are preserved.
 - The SPA will continue its life as a separate application, supported on its own maintenance schedule.